psxact/psxact/README.md

 $ docker run --rm -it -v $PWD:/workspace adambecker/psxact /bin/bash
 ```

-That will be enough to get you into the container, from there you can try:
+That will be enough to get you into the container, from there you can try building:

-- `./scripts/build.sh`
-- `./scripts/lint.sh`
+- `scons -j $(nproc)`
-- `mkdir bin && cd bin && cmake .. && make`

 ## Contributing